MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 > [!NOTE]
 > Disabling this feature at the environment level will remove the **Work or school account** option in the hosted machine group creation wizard.
 Also, it will prevent any desktop flows from running using hosted machine groups configured with work or school accounts.

-### Disable  work or school accounts at the tenant level
+### Disable  work or school accounts at tenant level

 To prevent users from creating hosted machine groups with work or school accounts at the tenant level, send a request to support to disable the feature at the tenant level.

 > [!NOTE]
 >
-> - Disabling this feature at the tenant level won't hide the **Work or school account** option in the hosted machine group creation wizard.
+> - Disabling this feature at tenant level won't hide the **Work or school account** option in the hosted machine group creation wizard.
 However, the hosted machine group creation will fail with an error.
 > - Desktop flows will continue to run using work or school account connection.
 You need to manually remove hosted machine groups that have been created with the **Work or school account** option.

 ## Hosted machine groups limitations